Geothermal heat pump connection in a new home foundation

-Whats the difference between conventional central air conditioners/heaters and heat pumps?
+Whats the difference between conventional central air conditioners/heaters (HVAC systems) and heat pumps?
 And what makes them so much more energy efficient?

 In the heating mode, they can use up to 40% less energy!
+The energy might come from under our feet rather that over our heads, but like solar energy, the supply is overwhelming.
 And who can't live with that?

 The Anatomy of a Heat Pump